-Jenny Riddell, Communications Director at Communican, is GUAC’s communications lead.
+Jenny Riddell, PR Director at See Media, is GUAC’s communications lead.
 She has been working in social housing communications for over five years, and nearly ten years in communications and lobbying.
 She works on a range of housing and development briefs, helping clients in the housing sector.

-Communican provides public affairs, internal communications and strategic PR counsel to the social housing sector.
+See Media provides public affairs, internal communications and strategic PR counsel to the housing sector.

 GUAC website administrator / graphic designer